gabesargeant/blog/gabrielsargeant/content/posts/this_site_5/index.md

 - This Site
 ---

-Small Update to the sites hosting.
+This is a small update to the sites hosting.
 I've been pondering about the 'hackers' that are going to find my not well hidden public S3 bucket.

 What will they do with it in it's read-only form?